reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

   auto: 0074-stack
 ---

  Most web applications we build today need to communicate with separately hosted or even third-party sites for fetching various resources like images, maps, data and also send data for processing.
-Asynchronous Java script (Ajax) is the most common method of doing this.
-Although it gives powerful capabilities of composing sites by assembling a set of readymade assets managed separately, it also opens up security vulnerabilties which can be exploited by sending malicious requests.
+Asynchronous Javascript (Ajax) is the most common method of doing this.
+Although it gives powerful capabilities of composing sites by assembling a set of readymade assets managed separately, it also opens up security vulnerabilities that can be exploited by sending malicious requests.

  “CORS” stands for Cross-Origin Resource Sharing that lays down the standard for communication between browser and server hosted in different origins.

-In this article, we will understand cross-origin resource sharing (CORS) , describe some common examples of cross-origin resource sharing vulnerabilitires, and discuss how to protect against these attacks.
+In this article, we will understand cross-origin resource sharing (CORS), describe some common examples of cross-origin resource sharing vulnerabilities, and discuss how to protect against these attacks.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/aws/spring-cloud-ses" %}

 ## What is CORS
-Cross-origin resource sharing (CORS) is a browser mechanism which enables controlled access to resources located outside of a given domain.
+Cross-origin resource sharing (CORS) is a browser mechanism that enables controlled access to resources located outside of a given domain.
-CORS is a security standard created with an objective to control the communication through URL or scripts running in a browser with servers residing in a different origin.
+CORS is a security standard created to control communication through URLs or scripts running in a browser with servers residing in a different origin.

-It is implemented by browsers that allows the browser to load resources hosted in a server which is in a different `origin` than its own.
+It is implemented by browsers that allow the browser to load resources hosted in a server that is in a different `origin` than its own.
 It is a controlled relaxation of the default browser security policy called the Same-Origin Policy (SOP) which permits the browser to load resources only from a server hosted in the same `origin` as the browser.

-A `origin` in this context consists of a scheme, host, and port.
+An `origin` in this context consists of a scheme, host, and port.
 We consider two `origins` as same only if all of them match.

 Same Origin Request between HTML page at http://www.mydomain.com:8000 and a REST API endpoint at http://www.mydomain.com:8000/orders :